 Snapchat: How to Tell If It’s a Real Account

-This question is mainly raised when it comes to celebrities.
-Sometimes an account can look authentic, but it turns out it’s a regular person pretending to be someone famous.
-Why people do this remains a mystery.
-For fun, probably, but they still manage to cause confusion.
+This question mainly gets raised when it comes to celebrities, but it also occurs on the “local” side.
+Sometimes an account can look authentic, but it turns out it’s a regular person (or group) pretending to be someone famous or a person you know.

-These are some of the signs that may indicate that an account isn’t real, even if we’re not talking about celebrities but about someone you know.
+These signs may indicate that an account isn’t real, even if we’re not talking about celebrities but someone you know.

-- Not everyone wants to put their own photo as their profile picture, but using a default photo or not having one at all can be a bit suspicious.
+- Not everyone wants to use a picture of themselves for their profile picture, but using a default photo or not having one at all can be a bit suspicious.

-- If someone you know creates a Snapchat profile, make sure it’s them by taking a look at their Friends list on Facebook or who they follow on Instagram.
-If they follow the same people on Snapchat, it’s likely to really be them.
+- If someone you know creates a Snapchat profile, make sure it’s them by looking at their Friends list on Facebook or who they follow on Instagram.
+If they follow the same people on Snapchat, it’s likely to be them.

-- The content a person is posting doesn’t really reflect their behaviour and beliefs in real life—it simply doesn’t sound like them.
+- The content that they post doesn’t reflect their behavior and beliefs in real life—it simply doesn’t sound like them.

-- There’s little or no engagement and it’s unrelated to their real-life interests.
+- There’s little to no engagement, and it’s unrelated to their real-life interests.

-All of this doesn’t necessarily mean that an account is fake, but it can raise some red flags.
-However, some people like to follow what others do on social media, without too much interaction.
+The above scenarios don’t necessarily mean that the account is fake, but they can raise some red flags.
+Regardless, some people like to follow what others do on social media without too much interaction.

 What to Do When You Discover a Fake Account

-- Tap on a user’s name and hold for a second.
+- Tap on the “user’s name” and hold until a menu appears.

 It’s simple as that!
 The Snapchat team will then consider your report and take action accordingly.